Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 As a result, you may be confused about which to purchase, but you can compare each using the information below.
 For more technical details on various ACs, check out packaged terminal air conditioner vs mini-split.

-On the other hand, window AC units must be used in rooms with at least one window because they rely on air intake from outside.
+On the other hand, window AC units must be used in rooms with at least one window frame because they rely on air intake from outside.
 Additionally, you risk damaging your windows if you don’t properly attach the unit to the window sill with screws through drilled holes during installation.
 Some apartments don’t allow window ACs because of this requirement.
 You also have to unscrew the unit if you want to move it to another room.
 That said, compare a window unit vs an in-wall air conditioner to find a better alternative.

 A window air conditioner provides ventilation for warm air in your room by releasing the condensate outside through the hose while cooling the air as it passes through the unit and vent.
 The air flows inside and mitigates any pressure differences between the cooled air and warmer air.
 Finally, window ACs are more energy-efficient, reducing your energy footprint.